MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/DataExchange/how-to-set-up-the-bank-data-conversion-service.md

 From the **Direct Debit Collections** window, you can export instructions to your electronic bank to perform a direct debit collection from the customer’s bank account to your bank account.
 For more information, see [Collect Payments with SEPA Direct Debit](../../Finance/collect-payments-with-sepa-direct-debit.md).

 > [!NOTE]
->  The generic version of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] supports the SEPA Credit Transfer format.
+>  The generic version of FIX INCLUDE HERE<!--FIX INCLUDE HERE<!--[!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)] --> --> supports the SEPA Credit Transfer format.
 In your country\/region, other formats for electronic payments may be available.
 >
 >  To enable export of a bank file formats that are not supported by the generic or local versions of [!INCLUDE[dyn_nav](../../ApplicationDesign/includes/dyn_nav_md.md)], you can set up a data exchange definition by using the Date Exchange Framework.
 For more information, see [How to: Set Up Data Exchange Definitions](../../BusinessFunctionality/DataExchange/how-to-set-up-data-exchange-definitions.md).